-About This Guide xix
+About This Guide

+Who This Manual Is For xxi

+What This Manual Covers

+What This Manual Does Not Cover xxii

+What is New in System Software xxii

+How This Manual Is Organized xxiii

+Conventions

+Where to Find More Information xxvi

 Section 1.
 If You Are New to System Administration

 Overview 1-1

 New Terms 1-1

+What Does "Configuration" Mean?
+1-3

-Administrative Duties 1-2
+Administrative Duties 1-3

-Setting Up a System 1-3
+Setting Up a System 1-4

 Other Administrative Tasks 1-5

-Ocation 0

 Section 2.
 Understanding Hardware

-What Is a Cluster?
+What is a Cluster?
 2-1

 Workstation Hardware 2-2

 Processors 2-3

-Cartridges, Modules, and Expansion Cards 2-4
+Cartridges, Modules, and Expansion Cards 2-3

 Monitors 2-4

-2-5
+Keyboards 2-4

 Shared Resource Processor Hardware 2-5

-Dabinets 2-3

-2-1
+Cabinets 2-5

+Processor Boards 2-7

+Master Processor 2-9

+Processor Identifiers 2-11

+Memory Expansion Boards 2-12

 Section 3.
 Understanding System Software

 What Is System Software?
 3-1

 Standard Software 3-1

+Video Access Method 3-1

-Workstation Operating Systems 3-1
+Workstation Operating Systems 3-2

-Server Workstations 3-3
+Server Workstations 3-4

 Cluster Workstations With Local File Systems 3-4

 Diskless Cluster Workstations 3-4

 SRP Operating Systems 3-5